 Created – File creation time.
-Filter supports before/after dates as well as date range.
+The filter supports before/after dates and a date range.

-File ID – Search for specific file IDs, this is an advanced feature that allows you to track certain high-value files without depending on their owner/location/name.
+File ID – Search for specific file IDs File ID is an advanced feature that allows you to track certain high-value files without a dependency on owner, location, or name.

 Classification label - Search for files with specific tags set.
-These are either:
+Labels are either:

-- Azure Information Protection tags.
-This requires integration with Azure Information Protection.
+- Azure Information Protection tags - Requires integration with Azure Information Protection.

-- Cloud App Security tags. now provides more insight into the files it scans.
-For each file scanned by Cloud App Security DLP, you can now know if the files were blocked from being inspected because they were encrypted or corrupted.
-For instance, you can set up policies to alert and quarantine password protected files that are shared externally, as follows:
+- Cloud App Security tags - Provides more insight into the files it scans.
+For each file scanned by Cloud App Security DLP, you can know if inspection was blocked because the file is encrypted or corrupted.
+For instance, you can set up policies to alert and quarantine password protected files that are shared externally.

-- Azure RMS encrypted – files whose content was not inspected because they have an Azure RMS encryption set.
+- Azure RMS encrypted – Files whose content wasn't inspected because they have an Azure RMS encryption set.

-- Password encrypted – files whose content was not inspected because they are password protected by the user.
+- Password encrypted – Files whose content wasn't inspected because they're password protected by the user.

-- Corrupt file – files whose content was not inspected because their content could not be read.
+- Corrupt file – Files whose content wasn't inspected because their contents couldn't be read.

-File type – Cloud App Security takes both the MIME type received from the service and scans the file to determine the true file type.
-Note that this scan is for files that are relevant for data scan (documents, images, presentations, spreadsheets, text and zip/archive files).
-The filter works per file/folder type, for example, All folders that are ... or All spreadsheet files that are...
+File type – Cloud App Security takes both the MIME type received (see table) from the service and scans the file to determine the true file type.
+This scan is for files that are relevant for data scan (documents, images, presentations, spreadsheets, text, and zip/archive files).
+The filter works per file/folder type.
+For example, All folders that are ... or All spreadsheet files that are...

 In trash – Exclude/include files in the trash folder.
 These files may still be shared and pose a risk.

 Last modified – File modification time.
-Filter supports before/after dates, date range and relative time expressions, for example, All files that were not modified in the last 6 months.
+The filter supports before and after dates, date range, and relative time expressions.
+For example, all files that weren't modified in the last six months.